 You can also talk to your doctor to see if they know of any, as well as your insurance agent or insurance company.
 An agent or insurance company representative may also be able to help you find therapists that are specifically within your network.
 Websites like Psychology Today’s therapist search tool can be effective for finding out all kinds of information about local therapists.

-Don’t let reviews be the deciding factor for you, since therapy is very subjective, and what works for you may not for someone else.
+Don’t let reviews be the deciding factor for you.
+Therapy is subjective, and what works for you may not for someone else.

 This is only the beginning of your research, though.
 Not only will you need to learn about the specialties of your therapist and their affordability (more on those later), you’ll want to get a feel for who they are and how they interact with their clients.
 If you know anyone who goes to a therapist, ask how the professional is to work with.
 Other avenues for therapist reviews are Google (when you search for a therapist, many will have consumer reviews attached) or review sites like Yelp.